jedie/manageprojects/README.md

 │                                                                                                                    │
 │                                                                                                                    │
 │                   ./cli.py reverse ~/my_managed_project/ ~/my_new_cookiecutter_template/                           │
-│     start-project                                                                                                  │
+│     shell-completion                                                                                               │
-│                   Start a new "managed" project via a CookieCutter Template.
+│                   Setup shell completion for this CLI (Currently only for bash shell)                              │ │     start-project                                                                                                  │ │                   Start a new "managed" project via a CookieCutter Template.
 Note: The CookieCutter Template       │ │                   *must* be use git!                                                                               │